julienXX/terminal-notifier/README.markdown

 #### Options

-The `-message` option is the only one that is required.
+At a minimum, you have to specify either the `-message` option or the `-remove` option.

 -------------------------------------------------------------------------------